getumbrel/umbrel-os/README.md

 **⚠️ All data on the external hard drive will be erased on first boot.**

-> If you're running Umbrel OS on Bitcoin mainnet (default), the external SSD or HDD should be at least 500 GB in size (we recommend 1 TB+) so it can store the whole Bitcoin blockchain.
-If you do not have access to a large drive, Umbrel OS will still work by automatically enabling [pruning](https://bitcoin.org/en/full-node#reduce-storage), although you will lose access to some features.
+> If you're running Umbrel OS on Bitcoin mainnet (default), the external SSD or HDD should be at least 750 GB in size (we recommend 1 TB+) so it can store the whole Bitcoin blockchain.

 ## 💻 SSH